Rules and Guidelines for Hosting IAU GAs

 MEMORANDUM OF UNDERSTANDING (MOU) BETWEEN THE HOST AND IAU

-Immediately after the General Assembly, the IAU will prepare a MoU specifying the responsibilities for the various elements discussed above.
+Immediately after the selection, the IAU will prepare a MoU specifying the responsibilities for the various elements discussed above.
 In the event that the candidate-Host should be unable to fulfill the specified conditions and to sign the MoU with the IAU within six months, negotiations will be taken up with the second candidate-Host.

 DEADLINES FOR GA HOSTING PROPOSALS